-Instructional Activities & Course Requirements: Classes will be a combination of lecture and discussion.
-Good note taking is absolutely essential.
-Class participation and attendance are important and roll will be taken.
-Students should come to class with their assignment read and should be prepared to ask as well as answer questions.
-Participation will comprise 20% of the course grade and includes quizzes, writing assignments, in-class debate or informal discussion, and other activities that will be announced.
-There will be four major exams administered in-class (Scantron cards are required for quizzes as well as exams), including a comprehensive final at the time designated on the LSU academic calendar.
+Instructional Activities & Course Requirements: Classes will primarily consist of lecture, though some discussion may be encouraged.
+Good note taking is absolutely essential, as exam questions will come from both the text and lecture notes.
+I do not provide Powerpoint, or review sheets before the exams.
+Students are responsible for course notes.

+Exams: There will be four major exams.
+The first three exams will be administered in the testing center, and students are responsible for scheduling their own exams.
+The COMPREHENSIVE final exam will be administered in-class (Scantron cards are required) at the time designated on the LSU academic calendar (Wednesday, May 4, 8:00-!0:00 PM).
 Absences and exemptions from exams can only be made with prior notification and approval, and will be considered on a case-by-case basis.
-All make-up exams will be in essay format (bluebook required) and will be given immediately following our final exam time.
+All make-up exams will be in essay format (bluebook required) and will be given at one time during the week of final exams.